Cybermed Summit Board

 Jacki has a Juris Doctor from Mitchell Hamline School of Law.
 She holds certifications in health care law, privacy, information security and compliance.
 She has a Bachelor of Arts with Honors from The College of Saint Scholastica in Psychology.

-Debra Bruemmer is a Senior Manager at Mayo Clinic within the Office of Information Security.
-She is accountable for leading a team to deliver cybersecurity resiliency services in the areas of identify and access management, network segmentation, and secure asset baselines.
-These services enable Mayo Clinic to maintain safe patient care during targeted or unintended cyber events by applying proactive and reactive defenses.
+Debra Bruemmer is Senior Director of Clinical Security at MedSec.
+Previously, as Senior Manager at Mayo Clinic within the Office of Information Security, she was accountable for leading a team to deliver cybersecurity resiliency services in the areas of identify and access management, network segmentation, and secure asset baselines.
+These services enabled Mayo Clinic to maintain safe patient care during targeted or unintended cyber events by applying proactive and reactive defenses.
 Debra received her Bachelor of Science in Finance from Winona State University, a Masters in Business Administration from Cardinal Stritch University, and is CISSP certified.